A story by Laleh Chini:

 After we were released from the hospital, the doctor recommended my parents to give me lots of carrot juice.

-I am not sure if carrot juice really helps to stop diarrhea or not, all I knew at the time was that it was my least favorite vegetable.
+I am not sure if carrot juice really helps to stop diarrhea or not, all I knew at the time was that it was my least favourite vegetable.
 In Iran, carrot juice is served with two big scoops of vanilla ice cream, in ice cream shops.
 When it was served like that, I loved carrot juice, but the ice cream wasn’t good for my situation and I had to drink the carrot juice plain.

 My parents took me to a famous café near the Saadi monument directly from the hospital where they ordered carrot juice for me.